Phenylketonuria: Signs and symptoms

 Untreated children often fail to attain early developmental milestones, develop microcephaly, and demonstrate progressive impairment of cerebral function.
-Hyperactivity, EEG abnormalities, and seizures, and severe learning disabilities are major clinical problems later in life.
-A characteristic "musty or mousy" odor on the skin, as well as a predisposition for eczema, persist throughout life in the absence of treatment.
+Hyperactivity, EEG abnormalities, seizures, and severe learning disabilities are major clinical problems later in life.
+A characteristic "musty or mousy" odor on the skin, as well as a predisposition for eczema, persists throughout life in the absence of treatment.

 The damage done to the brain if PKU is untreated during the first months of life is not reversible.
-It is critical to control the diet of infants with PKU very carefully so that the brain has an opportunity to develop normally.
-Affected children who are detected at birth and treated are much less likely to develop neurological problems or have seizures and intellectual disability (though such clinical disorders are still possible including asthma, eczema, anemia, weight gain, renal insufficiency, osteoporosis, gastritis, esophagus, and kidney deficiencies, kidney stones, and hypertension).
-Additionally, major depressive disorders occur 230% higher than controls; dizziness and giddiness occur 180% higher; chronic ischemic heart disease, asthma, diabetes, and gastroenteritis occur 170% higher; and stress and adjustment disorders occur 160% higher.
+Affected children who are detected at birth and treated are much less likely to develop neurological problems or have seizures and intellectual disability, though such clinical disorders are still possible including asthma, eczema, anemia, weight gain, renal insufficiency, osteoporosis, gastritis, esophagus, and kidney deficiencies, kidney stones, and hypertension.
+Additionally, mood disorders occur 230% higher than controls; dizziness and giddiness occur 180% higher; chronic ischemic heart disease, asthma, diabetes, and gastroenteritis occur 170% higher; and stress and adjustment disorder occur 160% higher.
 In general, however, outcomes for people treated for PKU are good.
 Treated people may have no detectable physical, neurological, or developmental problems at all.

 Genetics

 PKU is an autosomal recessive metabolic genetic disorder.
-As an autosomal recessive disorder, two PKU alleles are required for an individual to experience symptoms of the disease.
-For a child to inherit PKU, both the mother and father must have and pass on the defective gene.
-If both parents are carriers for PKU, there is a 25% chance any child they have will be born with the disorder, a 50% chance the child will be a carrier and a 25% chance the child will neither develop nor be a carrier for the disease.
+As such, two PKU alleles are required for an individual to experience symptoms of the disease.
+For a child to inherit PKU, both parents must have and pass on the defective gene.
+If both parents are carriers for PKU, any child they have will have a 25% chance to be born with the disorder, a 50% chance the child will be a carrier, and a 25% chance the child will neither develop nor be a carrier for the disease.

 PKU is characterized by homozygous or compound heterozygous mutations in the gene for the hepatic enzyme phenylalanine hydroxylase (PAH), rendering it nonfunctional.
-This enzyme is necessary to metabolize the amino acid phenylalanine (Phe) to the amino acid tyrosine (Tyr).
-When PAH activity is reduced, phenylalanine accumulates and is converted into phenylpyruvate (also known as phenylketone), which can be detected in the urine.
+This enzyme is necessary to metabolize the amino acid phenylalanine (Phe) to the amino acid tyrosine.
+When PAH activity is reduced, Phe accumulates and is converted into phenylpyruvate (also known as phenylketone), which can be detected in the urine.